WaveShieldDev/WaveShield/README.md

 ### Reporting Bugs

-Did you stumble upon something in [Your Repository Name] that just doesn't seem right?
+Did you stumble upon something in WaveShield that just doesn't seem right?
 We'd appreciate your help in identifying and resolving these pesky bugs.
 Here's how:

 1. **Check for Similar Issues**: Before you jump in, take a quick look through the [Issues](https://github.com/WaveShieldDev/WaveShield/issues) section to see if someone else has already reported the same bug.